 I’m a pretty impatient person, a fact that’s evident from the little bits of white paint that wound up on the freshly painted wall, vanity, and trim/doors (at least it blends in with the trim & doors).

 I did gently wipe the stencil with an old towel between uses, but I apparently forgot all the other tips for a clean stenciling job.
-And I never smudged anything, which I was worried I might do.
+But I never smudged anything, which I was worried I might do.

-Fixing my mistakes
+Fixing my Mistakes

 I crawled around on the floor for an hour this afternoon with a tiny craft paintbrush and touched up the worst of the stray marks.

 This amazing rug my grandmother bought in Charleston years ago looks awesome in the space.
 While I love the design, it was a little loud to both of us before I pulled the rug out (and it covered up the rough areas before I got around to touching them up).
+It took our eyes a little while to adjust from the primarily off-white to the primarily blue floor, and the rug helped to tone it down a little.

-The room makes me smile every time I pass by or through it now, instead of averting my gaze and accepting the ugly but functional half bath.
+The room makes me smile every time I pass by or through it now, instead of averting my gaze and accepting the ugly but functional yellow half bath.

 That $75 was starting to burn a hole in my pocket.
 I finally dipped into my budget this week for supplies for the floor and light fixture: